mtoshi/rancidcmd/README.rst

 Rancidcmd is a utility tool for network operators.
 This module is wrapper of RANCID login commands.(like cloing, jlogin ...)
-So if you use this moudle, then you have to install RANCID in some way.
+So if you use this module, then you have to install RANCID in some way.
 Why did I make this module?
 As everybody knows RANCID is popular as auto login solutions.
 Of course I want to use RANCID.
 And I wanted to do using without password of ".cloginrc".
 This Rancidcmd can use RANCID login command like a clogin with empty ".clgoinrc".